 CLS completes Data Protection Impact Assessments (DPIAs) in line with UCL policy to ensure that data flows are recorded, individual rights are respected and controls are put in place to minimise any risks to study participants’ privacy.
 The CLS IG risk register is reviewed at each CLS IG Steering Group meeting, and risks are escalated to the UCL Senior Information Risk Owner (SIRO) as necessary.

 We only retain personal information when we have a lawful basis or reason for doing so.
-Our Records Management Policy and Records Retention Schedule ensure that all of CLS’s records, are managed in accordance with records management principles.
 We keep records of original signed consent forms, any destruction of records and our data sharing and processing activities as well as individual rights requests.

 We have roles and governance structures in place to facilitate accountability and assurance for our processing activities including: